Future Automation

 IAPro/BlueTeamIn progressIn progress

-For Vendors: Ask your law enforcement agency representative to contact us at wa.deps@wsu.edu to discuss future vendor-based tools that could help them meet state reporting requirements.
+For Vendors: Ask your law enforcement agency representative to contact us at wa.deps@wsu.edu to discuss future collaboration that could help them meet state reporting requirements.